awcuny/creative_coding_sp25/week11.md

 ### Final Project ###

-1. **Design an interactive project using p5.js for your final** due on week 14, May 7, 2024.
+1. **Design an interactive project using p5.js for your final** due on May 14, 2025.
 You may choose to design an interactive sketch for one of the following topics:
 - An interactive art generator.
 - A choose your own adventure story
 - A simple game